0 min read

-Take meter readings at least once a month and analyse them to identify where you can save energy.
-Pass meter readings to your energy supplier to ensure bills are based on actual readings, not estimates.
+Pass meter readings to your energy supplier to ensure they base your bills on actual readings, not estimates.

-Even if usage remains relatively constant it is useful to continue monitoring to flag up waste that occurs at random because of poor control, unexpected equipment faults, or human error, which can be rectified quickly and cheaply.
+Even if usage remains relatively constant, it is useful to continue tracking.
+People can randomly waste energy due to poor control, unexpected equipment faults, or human error.
+But you can amend these quickly and cheaply.

 Share results of monitoring with staff to keep them engaged in energy saving efforts.

 Good for small businesses.
 This wireless energy monitor shows you how much electricity you’re using, and which appliances, gadgets and lights use the most.
 Raised awareness will allow you to change your behaviour and thus save money and energy.

 Automatic meter reading systems